Airbus claims victory in 2011 order race

 He dismissed recent fears of a shortage of financing for aircraft deliveries as European banks scale back their lending.

-Airbus' end-year order book included an unexpected decision to downgrade the way it accounts for a key order for 130 aircraft from bankrupt American Airlines AMR.N.
+Airbus' end-year order book included an unexpected decision to downgrade the way it accounts for a key order for 130 aircraft from bankrupt American Airlines.

 American's parent AMR Corp went into Chapter 11 in November, months after splitting an historic 460-plane order between Airbus and Boeing.
 Under U.S. bankruptcy law, the $40 billion mega-order is on hold until a court reaffirms or cancels it.